 ||||

-Fifteen tracks I wrote from 2022-12-29 to 2024-11-22 that I’ve compiled into an ad hoc album of sorts.
-(By the time I realized I’d started writing its first track in 2022, I had far too many links to its current name.)
-I intended all of these tracks to appear on hellpak vol. 2 & Tempus Irae Redux, though we ultimately wound up replacing over half of the latter, mostly with new tracks I wrote at the eleventh hour that, due to this album’s length, will appear on my next album, tentatively titled Mūsica ex tempore cladis (see immediately below).
-Ultimately, since these mixes are so dense, the in-game mixes of songs that do appear both here and in Tempus Irae Redux will also likely vary substantially: in short, this album’s mixes will be more complex (i.e., more suited for active listening) than the in-game and/or OST mixes (as befits a game soundtrack).
-This album is by no means finished, mind you; I’m still revising it (so ironically, its title will likely end up a misnomer at both ends), though I’m done adding tracks to it (as mentioned, my recent songs appear on Mūsica ex tempore cladis).
-It’s roughly chronological, and it includes detailed commentary, credits, & lyrics. |
+Fifteen tracks I wrote from 2022-12-29 to 2024-11-22.
+(Once I realized its title was a misnomer, I’d already linked and referred to it too often to change it.)
+I wrote these tracks for hellpak vol. 2 & Tempus Irae Redux, but seven of the latter ultimately got replaced, mostly with new tracks I wrote at the eleventh hour that, due to this album’s length, appear on Mūsica ex tempore malōrum (see immediately below).
+Ultimately, since these mixes are so dense, the in-game mixes of songs that do appear both here and in Tempus Irae Redux may also vary substantially: in short, this album’s mixes may be more complex (i.e., more suited for active listening) than the in-game and/or OST mixes (as befits a game soundtrack).
+This album is by no means finished, mind you; I’m still revising it (so ironically, its title will likely end up a misnomer at both ends), though I’m done adding tracks to it (as mentioned, Mūsica ex tempore malōrum contains my next batch of songs).
+It’s mostly chronological and includes detailed commentary, credits, and lyrics. |

 ||||

-2025 (WIP) | Mūsica ex tempore cladis | An anthology of loose ends | 1:41:56 | 13 |
+2025 (WIP) | Mūsica ex tempore malōrum | An anthology of loose ends | 2:37:55 | 13 |

 ||||